-The Lord's Supper also pictures our present relationship with Jesus Christ.
+The Lord’s Supper also pictures our present relationship with Jesus Christ.
 The crucifixion has a continuing significance to all who have taken up a cross to follow Jesus.
-We continue to participate in his death (Rom.
-6:4; Gal.
-2:20; Col. 2:20) because we participate in his life (Gal.
-2:20; Eph.
-2:6; Col. 2:13; 3:1).
+We continue to participate in his death (Romans 6:4; Galatians 2:20; Colossians 2:20) because we participate in his life (Galatians 2:20; Ephesians 2:6; Colossians 2:13; 3:1).

 When we are aware that Jesus lives in us, we also pause to think what kind of home we are giving him.
 We allow him to change our lives so that we live the way he wants us to.
-Paul wrote, "A man ought to examine himself before he eats of the bread and drinks of the cup" (1 Cor.
-11:28).
-The Lord's Supper helps us look inward, to examine ourselves because of the great meaning in this ceremony.
+Paul wrote that we ought to examine ourselves before we eat of the bread and drink of the cup (1 Corinthians 11:28).
+The Lord’s Supper helps us look inward, to examine ourselves because of the great meaning in this ceremony.

 The Lord’s Supper is rich in meaning.
 That is why it has been an important part of the Christian tradition throughout the centuries.
 Sometimes it has become a lifeless ritual, done more out of habit than with meaning.
 Some people overreact by stopping the ritual entirely.
 The better response is to restore the meaning.

-We used to say that the ceremony of bread and wine should not be called the Lord's Supper.
-Two reasons were given for this.
+Some say that the ceremony of bread and wine should not be called the Lord’s Supper.
+Two reasons are given for this.
 First, that the ceremony should be called by its old covenant name, Passover.
-And the second idea was that 1 Cor.
-11:20 says that the Corinthians Christians were not eating the Lord's Supper.
+And the second idea was that 1 Corinthians 11:20 says that the Corinthians Christians were not eating the Lord’s Supper.

-We have already mentioned that the bread and wine is not a Passover.
-At Jesus' Last Supper, the meal was a Passover meal; the sharing of bread and wine was done in addition to the supper, and Scripture does not call it a Passover.
+The bread and wine is not a Passover.
+At Jesus’ Last Supper, the meal was a Passover meal; the sharing of bread and wine was done after the supper, and Scripture does not call it a Passover.

 - Eucharist.
-This comes from eucharisteo, the Greek word for giving thanks (1 Cor.
-11:24).
+This comes from eucharisteo, the Greek word for giving thanks (1 Corinthians 11:24).

 - Communion.
-This word is used in the King James translation of 1 Cor.
-10:16; it means sharing or participation.
+This word is used in the King James translation of 1 Corinthians 10:16; it means sharing or participation.

-Why then does Paul tell the Corinthians that "When you come together, it is not the Lord's Supper you eat"?
-(1 Cor.
-11:20).
-He explains what he means in the next verse: "for [or "because"] as you eat, each of you goes ahead without waiting for anybody else.
-One remains hungry, another gets drunk."
-In other words, they were not eating the Lord's Supper, not because that was the wrong term, but because they were not participating in the right spirit.
+Why then does Paul tell the Corinthians that “When you come together, it is not the Lord’s Supper you eat”?
+(1 Corinthians 11:20).
+He explains what he means in the next verse: “for [or “because”] as you eat, each of you goes ahead without waiting for anybody else.
+One remains hungry, another gets drunk.”
+They were not eating the Lord’s Supper, not because that was the wrong term, but because they were not participating in the right spirit.
 They were not sharing.
-Paul was commenting on the manner of their observance, not giving advice about names.
+Paul was commenting on the manner of their observance, not giving rules about names.

 For a more detailed answer, see "The Name of the Lord's Supper" by Ralph Orr.

-Since Jesus began the Lord's Supper after having told his disciples to prepare for the Passover, it would seem reasonable to conclude that he used unleavened bread.
-From the historical situation, we can also conclude that the bread Jesus used was made from grain harvested the year before, as required by old covenant law (Lev.
-23:10-14).
+Since Jesus began the Lord’s Supper after having told his disciples to prepare for the Passover, it is likely that he used unleavened bread.
+From the historical situation, we can also conclude that the bread Jesus used was made from grain harvested the year before, as required by old covenant law (Leviticus 23:10-14).
 However, neither the Scriptures nor the symbolism requires us to imitate these particular details.

 The Bible does not attach any significance or importance to the age of the flour, nor whether it was leavened.
 Similarly, it does not specify whether the bread was made with wheat or barley.
 Scriptures about the last supper do not use the word for unleavened — the Bible simply says that it was bread.
 It used the common word for a common food.